zainmujahid/Udacity---Computer-Vision-NanoDegree/README.md

 ## Honor Code

-This Repository created just to show off my work.
+The purpose of this Repository is just to show off my work.
 You are not eligible to **Copy** any **Solution Codes**.
 This Repository shows respect and values the [Udacity Honor Code](https://www.udacity.com/legal/en-us/community-guidelines)